richard-stock/personal_development/pages/first_principle.md

 ##### Principles

-Within *moral law*, a principle is a value which serves as a guide for behaviour for an individual, or values that orient and rule the conduct of persons in a particular society.
+Within *moral law*, a principle is a guideline for human conduct.
 Within *systems*, a principle reflects the designed purpose of that system, which if ignored would make the effective operation or intended use of the system impossible.
 Within *science*, a principle reflects an unbreakable law, such as the principle of gravity.

->  “It is impossible for us to break the law.
-We can only break ourselves against the law.” - Cecil DeMille
+Principles are not practices.
+A practice is a specific activity or action.
+A practice that works in one circumstance will not necessarily work in another, as parents who have tried to raise a second child exactly like they did the first can readily attest.
+While practices are situationally specific, principles are deep, fundamental truths that have universal application.
+They apply to individuals, to marriages, to families, to private and public organizations of every kind.
+When these truths are internalized into habits, they empower people to create a wide variety of practices to deal with different situations.

+Principles are not values.
+A gang of thieves can share values, but they are in violation of the universal principles of goodness.
+Principles are reality.
+Values are paradigms.
+When we value correct principles, we have truth—a knowledge of things as they are.

 ##### First Principles